Bayer's Retinal Pioneers Programme

 These case study posters feature challenging scenarios across multiple indications in medical retina, provided by a range of clinicians from across the UK.
 Each poster includes key information from one or two short case studies and invites you to reflect on the steps that you would follow to manage the same cases.

-Richard Gale, Consultant Ophthalmologist, York and Scarborough Teaching Hospitals NHS Foundation Trust
+Serena Salvatore, Consultant Ophthalmologist, University Hospitals Bristol and Weston NHS Foundation Trust

 Talking head video series with Dr SriniVas Sadda: Advances in imaging technologies